 Did you know that false credit card declines cost businesses and the wider economy around $118 billion?
 According to Forbes, that number is a whopping 13 times higher than the cost of genuine credit card fraud.

-The outlet recently detailed Mastercard’s efforts leverage AI to cut down this figure.
+The outlet recently detailed Mastercard’s efforts leverage artificial intelligence to cut down this figure.
 Using predictive analytics via its Decision Intelligence and AI Express platforms, the technology has so far halved the false decline rate.

 Ajay Bhalla, the company’s president for global enterprise, risk and security, spoke with Forbes about how investing in AI is aligned with the company’s objectives.